 Ghost marks mean that the case has held previous movements and is not the original.

 Parts inevitably get worn out, lost or broken over the years, which must be replaced from new-old stock or culled from donor movements.
-This is standard practice with small parts like screws and jewels, but the larger pieces, like the upper and lower plates, balance wheel, winding block and several others, are all factory-inscribed with matching serial numbers.
+This is standard practice with small parts like screws and jewels, but the larger pieces, such as the upper and lower plates, balance wheel, balance cock and others, are all factory-inscribed with matching serial numbers.
 A Frankenwatch is one that is cobbled together using any part with a serial number that came from a different watch.

-Nearly all key winds are low-grade pieces with 15 jewels or less and were not designed to run forever, so anticipate worn bushings and gear train pivots.
+Nearly all key winds are low-grade pieces with fewer than 15 jewels and were not designed to run forever, so anticipate worn bushings and wheel pivots.
 Mismatched hands and missing screws are common, and since most had only a single case screw they are usually loose inside the case.

 The oldest key winds had solid balance wheels, which couldn't compensate for changes in temperature, and they had no weights, so there was no simple way of correcting for poise issues.
 The flat hairsprings had no overcoil and were mounted in an inaccessible spot underneath the balance wheel, and because of these reasons they were not the most accurate timekeepers.